antleaf/doapr/webroot/content/repositories/therapoid.md

   for therapeutic discover, development and delivery.
 academic_applicant_only: 'Yes'
 accepted_content_formats: PDF
-accepted_content_language: English (Chinese also to be supported in future)
+accepted_content_languages: English (Chinese also to be supported in future)
 accepted_content_level: Research only
 accepted_content_types: Research manuscripts only (multimedia content accepted in associated discussion forum), Preprints